“Grief is itself a medicine.” -William Cowper

-(a) a deep and poignant distress caused by or as if by bereavement
+(a) deep and poignant distress caused by or as if by bereavement

 (b) a cause of such suffering.

 Many things can lead to this distress.
-While most people associate this immense sadness with death, there are many other things that can bring these feelings on.
+While most people associate this immense sadness with death, many other things can bring these feelings on.

 Reasons for Sorrow